 In reality, if you want either a formal placement or a graduate job in a professional area of retail, such as merchandising, logistics, retail management or fashion design, recruiters will expect you to have some experience of working in a store.

-Aside from more general retail experience, how much experience you need in the specific role that you want to apply for (eg buying or visual merchandising) varies on your individual set of skills.
+Aside from more general retail experience, how much experience you need in the specific role that you want to apply for (eg buying or visual merchandising) is dependent on your individual set of skills.
 For example, if you’ve had previous experience in supervising (perhaps through teaching or working with children) you might not need to complete an internship or placement year in retail management to secure a place on a retail management scheme.
 This is because you will already have developed skills that a job in retail management would require, such as management, organisation and discipline.

 Having said that, whatever skills or other experience you have, having done a directly relevant formal work placement will always be a huge advantage, particularly for more competitive roles.